hosef/d8cache/README.txt

 _cache_get_object($bin) implements the DrupalTaggableCacheInterface, which is the case for all D8Cache cache backends.

+Note: Drupal 8 uses max-age values much more consistently than Drupal 7.
+Drupal 7 uses hardcoded expiration timestamps extensively, so conversion must be done back and forth.
+Be careful when working with $max_age and $expire, as they are fundamentally different!

 Which cache tags are invalidated by default?
 --------------------------------------------